 As the Kakanfo of Yorubaland, he had no war to fight but he fomented civil war against his enemies in Ogbomoso which he then put down with civility.

 Please read more about Ojo Aburumaku: OJO ABURUMAKU: DOUBLED AS “BAALE OF OGBOMOSO” AND “AARE ONA KAKANFO” OF YORUBALAND

 By the time of Baale/Aare Aburumaku’s death, his son Otunla unilaterally on his own usurped the throne.

 He was removed from power after six months on the throne.

 16. BAALE GBAGUNGBOYE ONDUGBE AJAMASA AJAGUNGBADE I (1870 – 1877)

-Ondugbe came to the throne in March 1870 by striking an agreement with the high chiefs to be open, accessible and accommodating.
-He even shared out positions of control of the gates entrance of Ogbomoso among his chieftains.
+Ondugbe came to the throne in March 1870 by striking an agreement with the high chiefs to be open, accessible, and accommodating.
+He even shared out positions of control of the entrance of the gate of Ogbomoso among his chieftains.